alexmic/alexmic.github.com/_posts/2013-11-05-password-derivation-project-euler.md

 > random characters from a passcode.
 For example, if the passcode was 531278,
 > they may ask for the 2nd, 3rd, and 5th characters; the expected reply would be: 317.
 >
-> The text file, <a href="http://projecteuler.net/project/keylog.txt">keylog.txt</a>, contains fifty successful login attempts.
+> The text file, [keylog.txt](http://projecteuler.net/project/keylog.txt), contains fifty successful login attempts.
 >
 > Given that the three characters are always asked for in order, analyse the
 > file so as to determine the shortest possible secret passcode of unknown     > length.